-Drumlegend Steve Gadd with saxophonist Michael Blicher and Hammond-wizard Dan Hemmer.
+Drumlegend Steve Gadd with 2-times Danish Grammy winning saxophonist Michael Blicher and Hammond-wizard Dan Hemmer.

 Their first album “Blicher Hemmer Gadd” was released in 2014.

-The new album “Omara” will be released on february 15th 2018, which will kick-off the bands release-tour, that will bring the band to Australia, Thailand, Hong Kong and Japan.
+The latest album, “Omara”, was released on a 2018 release-tour, that brought the band to Australia, Thailand, Hong Kong and Japan.

 Legendary BBC DJ, Gilles Peterson recently presented the Blicher Hemmer Gadd album on his show saying “Now here´s something real interesting!”.